 eDIL notes that elef(a)int (the Middle Irish form of eilifint ) came from an Irish translation of Lucan’s Pharsalia, so English wasn’t involved; it came to Middle Irish directly from Latin elephantus.
 (Its form in the Pharsalia was elephans, a third declension variant of elephantus that was closer to its Greek source ἐλέφᾱς.)

-I wonder when that came into the Irish language :-)
+I wonder when that came into the Irish language - it's clearly a translation of the Greek, not a borrowing from English.

 (There is a famous, or infamous, statue of a rhinoceros in the river Dodder in south Dublin.
 Nobody knows if it was supposed to be a hippopotamus).